miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/windows/powershell-profile.md

 description: Track your PowerShell profile in git.
 ---

-I do no remember where is my PowerShell profile located, but there is a variable `$PROFILE`:
+I don't remember where my PowerShell profile is located, but there's a variable `$PROFILE`:

 ```powershell
 $PROFILE